Ground Balance: The Ultimate Guide for Detectorists

 • Dig not very deep pit (half spade’s depth or more).

 • I wave the search coil above the pit and listen.
-If the detector produces signals, I increase the ground balance value.
+If the detector produces signals, I increase the value.

 • I continue doing so till I find the value at which the metal detector doesn’t react on the pit in any way.